-Summative Evaluation (grades) is what you get at the end, when the conversation is over and there's not much you can do about it, but Formative Evaluation, feedback, is the good advice you get along the way that you can put to use.
+Summative Evaluation (grades) is what you get at the end, when the conversation is over and there's not much you can do about it, and to understand this you’ll want to learn about

 - The Voices Within offers a compelling discussion of how our internal conversations enlighten and support

 - The Creative Habit, Twyla Tharp, discusses rituals, contexts, and a variety of other supports for creative thinking

 - Your friends and classmates can help clarify, check, brain-storm, and support, and when when you do this for them you are on the right track!